1 Samuel 8: Analysis

-The narrative further harmonized two opposing views: (1) the monarchy was not approved by YHWH, but (2) YHWH himself was responsible for selecting the first kings of Israel.
+The narrative further harmonized two opposing views: (1) the monarchy was not approved by Yahweh, but (2) Yahweh himself was responsible for selecting the first kings of Israel.

 Samuel's sons (8:1–3)

 When Samuel was at old age (verse 1), his sons, who were appointed as judges, became corrupt (verse 2).
-This draws a parallel to Samuel's mentor, Eli, whose sons became corrupt at Eli's old age (1 Samuel 2:22), leading to prophetic judgments on the his family, Israel's defeat and loss of ark to the Philistines (1 Samuel 4).
+This draws a parallel to Samuel's mentor, Eli, whose sons became corrupt at Eli's old age (1 Samuel 2:22), leading to prophetic judgments on his family, Israel's defeat and loss of ark to the Philistines (1 Samuel 4).
 In the case of Samuel, the corruption of his sons led to the elders of Israel requesting for a king.